nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- lessoncontent -->

-## Real World Example: Configuring Redis using a ConfigMap
+## Real world example: Configure Redis using a ConfigMap

-Follow the steps below to configure a Redis cache using data stored in a ConfigMap.
+Follow these steps to configure a Redis cache using data stored in a ConfigMap:

 1. Create a ConfigMap with an empty configuration block: